spectral-discord/knowledge-base/logseq/pages/TSON Specification.md

 		    | tuning | String | `1`, `My Special Tuning` |
 		    | spectrum | String | `1`, `My Special Spectrum` |
 		    | override scale spectra | Boolean | `true`, `false` |
+- ## #Planned Interfaces
+  id:: 6467e3b1-28ec-4bbe-9c5e-6c549c4c90e7
+  collapsed:: true
+	- `interfaces` is a reserved top-level identifier that will be used to store data for mapping tunings to musical interfaces such as midi controllers or physical instruments that can be retuned.
 - ## Example TSON
   collapsed:: true
 	- ```yaml